Majesty0/Vanessa-AI-Relationship-Agent/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-For code contributions, please open a pull request describing your change.

----

-If you'd like, I can add a minimal example app or notebook scaffold next.

 ---